samperay/blog/content/post/database/install.md

     driver: local
 ```

-Save the file and bring up the postgres container using
+Save the file, bring up the postgres container using
-`docker-compose -f <filename> -d up` that starts the container in the background.

-Verify status of your docker container by executing,
+`docker-compose -f docker-compose-postgres.yml -d up` that starts the container in the background.
+Verify container status by `docker ps`
-`docker ps`

 ## Database Restoration using pgadmin4